vradars/rbf-brain-nodejs-service/README.md

 # rbf-brain-nodejs-service
+A lightweight service to generate INP (FE Mesh) data and upload it on AWS data lake.
 ### Initialization & Dependencies configuration:
 - #### Install all the required dependencies by executing following commands :
 - ##### Pre-Requisites